Tochukz/Amazon-Web-Services/VPC/readme.md

 ```
 $ aws ec2 delete-route-table --route-table-id rtb-your-id
 ```
-To detach your internet gatewy from your VPC
+To detach your internet gateway from your VPC
 ```
 $ aws ec2 detach-internet-gateway --internet-gateway-id igw-your-id --vpc-id vpc-your-id
 ```